abetusk/dev/wiki/Future-Predictions.md

 There is %2.1 energy usage being satisfied by solar currently, leading to about a 15 year adoption schedule.

 Assuming the growth rate holds relatively steady, this amounts to adoption by 2036 to 2040.

+---

+* Bet: Most (50%+) of the worlds energy production will be solar by 2036
+* Condition: More than half of the worlds energy production will come from solar (only) by the year 2036
+* Amount: $100

 ###### 2021-04-27